 This Introduction to Blueprint Reading course is taught by a licensed architect.
-Starting at the very beginning, you will learn about drawing types, scale and the interrelationships between drawings and how project information is conveyed throughout a set of construction documents.
+Starting at the very beginning, you will learn about drawing types, scale and the interrelationships between drawings and how project information is conveyed in a set of construction documents.

 Many people in the construction industry can benefit professionally by learning how to read a set of blueprints, also known as construction documents (CDs).

-This blueprint reading online tutorial review course is designed to help trades professionals, journey people, drafters, designers and architectural and engineering interns.
-By the conclusion of this class, participants will be able to work themselves through a set of construction documents, and understand and apply the inter-connectivity between the drawings.
+This blueprint reading course is designed to help trades professionals, journey people, drafters, designers and architectural & engineering interns.
+By the conclusion of this class, students will be able to walk themselves through a set of construction documents.

 - Demonstrate an understanding of the inter-relationship between the drawings included in a set of Construction Documents (blueprints).

 - Analyze different drawings and see how scale is presented throughout a set of Construction Documents.

 - Evaluate the similarities between all sets of blueprint construction documents submitted for building permits.